jee51/tabata/README.md

 source env/bin/activate
 ```

-Then, install the library as follows:
+Then, install the library as follows; observe that pip is responsible for installing the required dependencies:

 ```
-pip install path/to/tabata
+pip install path/to/tabata/
 ```

 One can also consider installing the package in developper mode, so that new changes to the baseline code reflect directly in the installed package functionality: